 Role of Vasodilator Testing in Pulmonary Hypertension (PAH).
 To identify patients who are likely to have a beneficial response to calcium channel blockers (CCBs) and therefore a better prognosis, acute vasodilator testing should be performed in patients in certain subsets of PAH.
 PubMed, Prog Cardiovasc Dis.
 (Also see Scleroderma Treatments - General)

-Case Study: Possible anti–metastatic effect of Iloprost in a patient with systemic sclerosis (SSc) with lung cancer: a case study.
+Case Study: Possible anti–metastatic effect of Iloprost in a patient with systemic sclerosis (SSc) with lung cancer.
 Herein, we report iloprost treatment of a 60-year-old-woman with SSc, who lately developed pulmonary hypertension as a complication of her disease and lung adenocarcinoma as a co-incidence simultaneously.
-Yavuz Pehlivan, Reheumatology International, 30 March 2011 (Also see Cancer)
+Yavuz Pehlivan, Reheumatology International.
+(Also see Cancer)

 SCLERO.ORG is the world's leading nonprofit for trustworthy research, support, education and awareness for scleroderma and related illnesses.
 We are a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
 Meet Our Team.
 Donations may also be mailed to: